sebastianlueders/microwave-tla/README.md

 This example models a very basic microwave oven with very simple state:

 - door open or closed
-- running with heat on or not
+- radiation on or off
 - time remaining in seconds between zero and some maximum

 The model has various actions: